kobis2003/burring_back/README.md

 for example.

 ### DB
-The DB chosen is SQL lite but on PROD, postgreSQL would be my choice.
+The chosen DB is SQL lite but on PROD, postgreSQL would be my choice.
 I have made just one table for being faster but I would probably separate the json part from the run.
 Whether by making two different table or by putting the JSON on S3.
-The idea behind it is that there won't be other performance problem than the JSON files so we need to change, let's not make it mandatory to change everything.
+The idea behind it is that there won't be other performance problem than the JSON files so that if we need to change, it won't be mandatory to change everything.

 I have also used SQL Alchemy because I thought (I never used it before) that it was cool to use entity mapping (it's like hibernate).